Explainable AI in Speaker Recognition -- Making Latent Representations Understandable: Experimental Procedures and Setups

-\textbf{Hierarchical clustering}: The representations are divided into four groups based on audio length (i.e. 0.2-, 1-, 2-, and 4-sec audio clips).
-SLINK and HDBSCAN are applied independently to representations of each group.
-Specifically, HDBSCAN is implemented by McInnes et al.~\cite{mcinnes2017hdbscan}, available at \href{https://github.com/scikit-learn-contrib/hdbscan}{https://github.com/scikit-learn-contrib/hdbscan}.
-McInnes et al.'s implementation constructs HDBSCAN by applying an MST-based SLINK algorithm in the mutual reachability distance space, which is derived from the original Euclidean distance.
-Moreover, we do not implement the SLINK algorithm separately, because when the density constraint parameter $minPts$ in McInnes et al.'s HDBSCAN implementation is set to 0, the mutual reachability distance space coincides with the original Euclidean distance space, in which case McInnes et al.'s HDBSCAN implementation reduces to running SLINK directly in the original Euclidean distance space.
-More detailed setups of hierarchical clustering algorithms will be discussed in the following Section~\ref{sec:result}.
+\textbf{Hierarchical clustering}: In Fig.~\ref{fig:EXP_procedure}, SLINK and HDBSCAN are applied to the representations.
+Specifically, the representations are categorised into four groups based on the audio duration (i.e.\ 0.2-, 1-, 2-, and 4-second audio clips), to each of which SLINK and HDBSCAN are applied separately.
+HDBSCAN is implemented by McInnes et al.~\cite{mcinnes2017hdbscan}, available at \href{https://github.com/scikit-learn-contrib/hdbscan}{https://github.com/scikit-learn-contrib/hdbscan}.
+McInnes et al.'s implementation is based on the MST-based SLINK algorithm operating on the mutual reachability distance space, which is derived from the Euclidean distance space.
+We therefore do not implement SLINK separately, as setting $minPts = 0$ reduces the mutual reachability distance space to the original Euclidean distance space, making McInnes et al.'s implementation equivalent to running MST-based SLINK directly in the original Euclidean distance space.
+More detailed setups of the hierarchical clustering algorithms are discussed in Section~\ref{sec:result}.

-\textbf{CCM and HCCM}: Given the hierarchical clustering results (i.e. hierarchical representation clusters) obtained under different cases (i.e. performing SLINK and HDBSCAN on representations of different audio length), the CCM~\cite{rosenberg2007v} is used to evaluate the hierarchical clustering outcome of each case separately.
-The hierarchical clustering result of the case that achieves the optimal evaluation score (i.e. optimal overall matching degree) is further interpreted by performing the proposed HCCM method.
+\textbf{CCM and HCCM}: As illustrated in Fig.~\ref{fig:EXP_procedure}, given the hierarchical clustering results (i.e.\ hierarchical representation clusters) obtained from applying SLINK and HDBSCAN to representations of different audio durations, CCM~\cite{rosenberg2007v} is first performed, followed by HCCM.
+In particular, each hierarchical clustering result corresponds to a certain inner hierarchical clustering phenomenon of our examined speaker recognition network, and CCM evaluates how well each phenomenon is analysed by the algorithm, reflecting the quality of its hierarchical representation clusters.
+The phenomenon achieving the optimal CCM evaluation score is then semantically interpreted by the proposed HCCM method.